MmCopyVirtualMemory/SysHook/README.md

 EXTRA INFO:
 I don't feel like adding images to this to show it works but feel free to compile and test for yourself (x64 release)

+One thing I just caught is the System_t.
+It should be System_f not to confuse you with a template versus a function.